 With all these restrictions and requirements needed, less than 3,000 cattle per year complete the full requirements to be considered Kobe beef.

 While Wagyu beef, on the other hand, is harvested and raised in several countries around the world.
-There are strains of Wagyu beef born and bred in the USA, Australia, Europe, etc. This means that you can find Wagyu beef worldwide and only the cattle itself is a Japanese cattle.
+There are strains of Wagyu born and bred in the USA, Australia, Europe, etc. This means that you can find Wagyu worldwide and only the cattle itself is a Japanese cattle.

 Kobe beef, on the other hand, cannot be harvested, raised or slaughtered anywhere else except for the prefecture of Hyogo.
 To protect the authenticity, each cattle that are born inside the prefecture has its unique serial number to keep track and validate the animal’s lineage and life cycle.